-You use this framework to continuously improve processes.
+You use this project management framework to continuously improve processes.
 Your underlying objective is to reduce process wastes and defects continuously.

-Project teams often engage Six Sigma experts to use this framework.
+Development teams often engage Six Sigma experts to use this project management framework.
 Such experts help them to define, improve, and control processes.
-Project teams also learn how to sustain continuous improvement drives.
+Teams also learn how to sustain continuous improvement drives.

 You can use the Six Sigma DMAIC process for continuous improvement and defect reduction in your project.
 DMAIC stands for 5 phases, which are as follows: